 Notable options include ventilated seats, adaptive cruise control and a performance-oriented Sport Differential package with torque vectoring.
 Also available is Audi Drive Select, which offers a variety of different suspension, steering, transmission and engine calibrations.

-The Black Optic package adds black exterior elements and 19-inch Titanium Rotor-design wheels.
+The Black Optic package adds black exterior elements and 20-inch alloy wheels.

 All S5 Cabriolet models come standard with dual front, front side and front knee airbags in addition to traction and stability control systems.
 Also included is a pop-up rollbar systems that provides extra protection in rollover situations.

-Car shoppers looking for alternatives to the S5 should consider the upcoming BMW 4-Series Convertible and the Infiniti G37 Cabriolet.
+Car shoppers looking for alternatives to the S5 should consider the upcoming BMW 4 Series Convertible and the Mercedes-Benz C-Class Convertible.